Table of Contents

 The function of differential gears:

-- Transmit torque at right angles in equal proportion when the vehicle is travelling in a straight line.
+- Transmit torque at right angles in equal proportion when the vehicle is traveling in a straight line.

 - Differentiate the speed of the wheels when turning.